Contacting HM Revenue & Customs (HMRC) if you have specific needs

 - You should write to HMRC at the postal address shown on the most recent correspondence received from them.
-If you don’t have a specific address to write to, you should use the appropriate address from HMRC’s contact us pages.
+If you do not have a specific address to write to, you should use the appropriate address from HMRC’s contact us pages.

-- You should put a clear heading on your letter, e.g. complaint, tax repayment, calculation query, information request, PAYE coding query so that HMRC can identify the broad content of the letter and make sure it reaches the right area of the department.
+- You should put a clear heading on your letter, for example complaint, tax repayment, calculation query, information request, PAYE coding query so that HMRC can identify the broad content of the letter and make sure it reaches the right area of the department.

-- Your letter should also give your full personal details, your name, and address, and National Insurance number etc. Include as much information as possible and unless otherwise stated include photocopies of any helpful or relevant supporting documents, e.g. payslips, P45’s etc. (Sometimes HMRC say not to include any paperwork in the first instance.
+- Your letter should also give your full personal details, your name, and address, and National Insurance number and so on.
+Include as much information as possible and unless otherwise stated include photocopies of any helpful or relevant supporting documents, for example payslips, P45’s etc. (Sometimes HMRC say not to include any paperwork in the first instance.
 Sometimes they may ask for the originals, in which case keep a copy of what you send them.)

 - Sign and date your letter in ink.

 - Keep a copy of your letter and enclosures as necessary, along with proof of posting from the post office – you may even consider sending the post recorded delivery or registered post especially if there is a deadline to meet or the contents are urgent.